 Sometimes it can happen that your wooden floor develops gaps or cracks, which can be quite annoying.
 They not only spoil the entire look of the floor as well as the interior as a whole, but also let drafts pass through the floor, which in turn leads to the development of gaps.
 In such a situation you need to deal with them as fast as you can, so as to avoid further damage.
-Read how to How To Easily Fix Dents in a Hardwood Floor
+Read how to How To Easily Fix Dents in Hardwood Floor using floor fillers.

 Everything depends on how serious the problem is.
 If the gaps or cracks which have developed in the floor are significant, the floor requires a professional repair job to resolve the problem.
 But, if they are insignificant, you can resort to floor fillers, which should suffice in such a case.
 Yet, before getting down to work, you need check if the gaps are not regular expansion gaps which are necessary to allow the floor to expand and contract naturally depending on fluctuations of temperature and moisture levels.

 Let’s say that you’ve decided that the gaps in the floor are more than those required to enable expansion and contraction, and that they are not serious enough to require a professional repair job.
 Read on to learn what to do to to easily fix dents in a hardwood floor using wood flooring filler.

 Floor filler should sort out the problem.
 Floor fillers are products used to fill gaps in floors.
 They range from ‘off-the-shelf’, ready-to-use products to thin slivers or shims of wood or pieces of rope.
 Even though filling gaps in this way can now be seen as an outmoded solution, these methods are both really effective in stopping drafts from chilling the room.